Red Pepper Pesto

 Top tips

-• This is even better the next day, the flavor intensifies and the color stays really vibrant and bright.
+• This is even better the next day.

 • If you don’t have a jar of roasted red peppers, you can roast your own.
 I love using the air fryer to roast red peppers, but you can also use the oven or a gas burner on your stove.